 Types of Clients

-I would welcome the opportunity to explain more about how I work and answer any questions you may have so please do ring or email to arrange a telephone consultation.
+I would welcome the opportunity to explain more about how I work and answer any questions you may have.
+Please do ring to arrange an initial 50 minute meeting free of charge.

 Thereafter my fees are £55 for each fifty minute session.